 - Using environmental DNA (eDNA) to monitor diversity, distribution, and abundance of marine species in open ocean and nearshore communities.

-- Undertaking fisheries forensics casework in support of the NMFS Office of Law Enforcement.
+- Undertaking fisheries forensics casework in support of the NOAA Fisheries Office of Law Enforcement.

 - Evaluating the biological impacts of ocean acidification on marine species and communities.
 These studies use state-of-the-art experimental facilities for growing animals in conditions that mimic pre-industrial, current, and future ocean carbon dioxide levels to observe changes in animal growth, survival, behavior, and adaptation potential.